JuliaPlots/Plots.jl/docs/src/attributes.md

 ```

 ##### `marker`
-Set attributes corresponding to a series marker.
-Aliases: `m`, `mark`.
+Set attributes corresponding to a series marker, it aliases to `m`, `mark`.
 The following are equivalent:
 ```julia
 scatter(y; marker = (:hexagon, 20, 0.6, :green, stroke(3, 0.2, :black, :dot)))